In 2014, e-Commerce sales in the US were higher than 1 trillion.

 If you have your own idea or the potential to come up with a unique one, don’t be afraid to incorporate it into your marketing strategy as long as you make sure it has the potential to generate high ROI.

 #4.
-Minimise cart abandonment
+Abandoned cart retargeting

 If there’s one thing that customers hate, it’s definitely hidden costs.